bookshelfdave/metadave.github.io/content/home/about.md

 # Biography

 I am a software engineer in Buffalo, NY with a focus on backend + distributed systems.
-I work remotely for [Chef Software](https://www.chef.io/) as a core engineer on [Habitat](https://www.habitat.sh).
-Previously, I worked at [Basho](http://basho.com) on Riak [multi data center replication](http://docs.basho.com/riak/kv/2.1.4/configuring/v3-multi-datacenter/).
+I currently work remotely for [Mozilla](https://www.mozilla.org/) as a Site Reliability Engineer.
+Previously, I was an engineer at [Chef](http://www.chef.io), where I worked as a core engineer on [Habitat](https://www.habitat.sh).
+I also worked at [Basho](http://basho.com) on Riak [multi data center replication](http://docs.basho.com/riak/kv/2.1.4/configuring/v3-multi-datacenter/).

-I'm interested in the following languages: Rust, Erlang, D, OCaml, F#, C, Java, Scala, Clojure, Haskell, R.
+I'm interested in the following languages: Rust, Erlang, D, OCaml, F#, C, Java, Go, Scala, Clojure, Haskell, R.

-I'm currently using the following tools: Docker, libsodium, Redis, RabbitMQ, Postgres, Zookeeper, Apache Storm.